 All That Jazz

 Earlier this year, when I visited the Jacqueline De Ribes exhibit at the Metropolitan Museum of Art, I ventured over to the special display Celebrating Sax Instruments and Innovation, where I learned about the Adolphe Sax.
-The rare saxophone collection reminded me of that jazz I enjoy.
+The rare saxophone collection reminded me of the jazz I enjoy.

 All That Jazz